F-Yousefi/Efficient-Retinanet/README.md

 ```
 `./utils`
-- `utils.config`: It is presumeablly one of the most important files in this repository.
-It gets user preferences and feed them to the model.
-You can change every property in this file as you wish: num_workers, batch_size, epochs etc
+- `utils.config`: It is presumably one of the most important files in this repository.
+It gets user preferences and feeds them to the model.
+You can change every property in this file as you wish: num_workers, batch_size, epochs, etc
-- `utils.gpu_check`: This module is just to check your gpu's temperature, and trys to keep the temperature of your gpu in the safe zone.
+- `utils.gpu_check`: This module is just to check your GPU's temperature and tries to keep the temperature of your GPU in the safe zone.
-- `utils.visualisation`: This module helps you to visualize the model's outputs.
+- `utils. visualization`: This module helps you to visualize the model's outputs.

 ```
 - utils/